Marchowes/pyProm/README.md

 pyProm
 ======

+Supported version of Python: Python 3

 The purpose of PyProm is to load Surface datasets for discovery of Summit, Saddles (cols), Prominence, and data manipulation/parsing of those datapoints.
 The goal is the take in a number of different data formats, as well as produce a number of different result formats, including common ones like KML.

 pyProm is written in Python, which is a fairly accessible language to most people.
 My hope is once a stable, and well documented version can be produced, others can add features as they see fit.
+The disadvantage of writing such a library in python is it is inherently slower and consumes more memory.

 This library is inspired by [WinProm](https://github.com/edwardearl/winprom), by the late [Edward Earl](http://peakbagger.com/climber/climber.aspx?cid=601), as well as the number of websites which make use of similiarly derived data, such as [LoJ](listsofjohn.com) and [peakbagger](peakbagger.com)